Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 ```

-Apart from **signCaptDialog.js** and **stuCaptDialog.js** some third-party licences needs to be added to the project:
+Apart from **signCaptDialog.js** and **stuCaptDialog.js**, some third-party licences need to be added to the project:

 ####  Generic functionality libraries
-- **jquery.min.js** and **jquery-ui.min.js** are used implementing draggin into the canvas dialog.
+- **jquery.min.js** and **jquery-ui.min.js** are used for implementing dragging into the canvas dialog.
-- **jquery.ui.touch-punch.min.js** is used for implementing draggin with touch into the canvas dialog.
+- **jquery.ui.touch-punch.min.js** is used for implementing dragging with touch into the canvas dialog.

-#### Libraries necessaries when using STU Devices
+#### Libraries necessary when using STU Devices
 - **BigInt.js**, **md5.min.js** and **sjcl.js**.
-This libraries are necessary when implementing encryption
+These libraries are necessary when implementing encryption
-on STU devices connection.
+on STU device connections.

 #### Libraries used for WILL Ink SDK
-Altough it is possible to use Signature SDK JS without WILL Ink SDK it is used by default, and in order to use it
+Altough it is possible to use Signature SDK JS without WILL Ink SDK, it is used by default.
+In order to use it
-we need to include this third party libraries:
+we need to include these third party libraries:
 - **clipper.js**
 - **long.js**
 - **md5.min.js**